Asian stocks rise as survey shows Chinese services reviving

 Tesla tumbled 9.2% after U.S. safety regulators said more than 750 owners have complained about cars suddenly stopping on roadways for no apparent reason while operating on their partially automated driving systems.

-Benchmark U.S. crude rose 86 cents to $119.73 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude rose 70 cents to $119.57 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained $2 on Friday to $118.87.
-Brent crude, the price basis for international oil trading, advanced 86 cents to $120.58 per barrel in London.
+Brent crude, the price basis for international oil trading, advanced 72 to $120.44 per barrel in London.
 It closed $2.11 higher the previous session at $119.72.